pmem/pmdk/doc/libpmemobj/pmemobj_mutex_zero.3.md

 allocated, but embedded in pmem-resident objects.
 For performance reasons, they are also padded up to 64 bytes (cache line size).

-Pmem-aware locks implementation is based on the standard POSIX Thread Library, as described in **pthread_mutex**(3), **pthread_rwlock**(3) and **pthread_cond**(3).
-They provide semantics similar to standard **pthread** locks, except that they are considered initialized by zeroing them.
-So allocating the locks with **pmemobj_zalloc**() or **pmemobj_tx_zalloc**() does not require another initialization step.
+The pmem-aware lock implementation is based on the standard POSIX Thread Library, as described in **pthread_mutex**(3), **pthread_rwlock**(3) and **pthread_cond**(3).
+Pmem-aware locks provide semantics similar to standard **pthread** locks, except that they are embedded in pmem-resident objects and are considered initialized by zeroing them.
+Therefore, locks allocated with **pmemobj_zalloc**() or **pmemobj_tx_zalloc**() do not require another initialization step.
+For performance reasons, locks are also padded up to 64 bytes (cache line size). _BSDWX(=q=Since all **pthread** locks are dynamically allocated on FreeBSD, while the lock object is still padded up to 64 bytes for consistency with Linux, only the pointer to the lock is embedded in the pmem-resident object. **libpmemobj** transparently manages freeing of the locks when the pool is closed.=e=)

-The fundamental property of pmem-aware locks is their automatic reinitialization every time the persistent object store pool is open.
-This way, all the pmem-aware locks may be considered initialized (unlocked) right after opening the pool, regardless of their state at the time the pool was closed for the last time.
+The fundamental property of pmem-aware locks is their automatic reinitialization every time the persistent object store pool is opened.
+Thus, all the pmem-aware locks may be considered initialized (unlocked) immediately after the pool is opened, regardless of their state at the time the pool was closed for the last time.

 Pmem-aware mutexes, read/write locks and condition variables must be declared with one of the *PMEMmutex*, *PMEMrwlock*, or *PMEMcond* type respectively.